JCSDA/jedi-docs/docs/using/building_and_running/running_skylab.rst

 Create and source $jedi_ROOT/activate.sh
 """"""""""""""""""""""""""""""""""""""""
 We recommend creating this bash script and sourcing it before running the experiment.
-This bash script sets environment variables such as :code:`jedi_ROOT`, :code:`JEDI_BUILD`, and :code:`JEDI_SRC` for ecflow/ewok to use.
-Users may set :code:`JEDI_SRC`, :code:`JEDI_BUILD`, and :code:`EWOK_TMP` however they want (that’s why we made them different variables) or use the default template in the sample script below.
-Note that :code:`JEDI_SRC` and :code:`JEDI_BUILD` are experiment specific, i.e. you can run several experiments at the same time, each having their own :code:`JEDI_SRC` and :code:`JEDI_BUILD`. :code:`EWOK_STATIC_DATA` includes static data used by ewok and is available on Orion, Discover, and the AWS AMI.
+This bash script sets environment variables such as :code:`JEDI_BUILD`, :code:`JEDI_SRC`, :code:`EWOK_WORKDIR` and :code:`EWOK_FLOWDIR` required by ewok.
+If these variables are not defined they will be set from :code:`jedi_ROOT`.
+Users may set :code:`JEDI_SRC`, :code:`JEDI_BUILD`, :code:`EWOK_WORKDIR` and
+:code:`EWOK_FLOWDIR` to point to relevant directories on their systems or use the default template in the sample script below.
+Note that :code:`JEDI_SRC`, :code:`JEDI_BUILD` and :code:`EWOK_WORKDIR` are experiment specific, i.e. you can run several experiments at the same time, each having their own definition for these variables.
+:code:`EWOK_STATIC_DATA` includes static data used by ewok and is available on Orion, Discover, and the AWS AMI.
 Make sure you set this variable based on the platform you are using.
 Please don’t forget to source this script after creating it: :code:`source $jedi_ROOT/activate.sh`

 .. code-block:: bash